 Tdap is a vaccine that protects against tetanus, diphtheria and pertussis.
-Original Medicare (Part A and Part B) does not cover the cost of the Tdap vaccine, but Medicare Part D prescription drug plans do.
-Some Medicare Advantage plans (Part C) that include prescription drug benefits may also cover Tdap shots.
+Starting January 1, 2023, Medicare Part D and Medicare Advantage plans will cover Tdap vaccine costs.
+This means you'll have no deductible or cost-sharing.
+Original Medicare (Part A and Part B) does not cover the cost of the Tdap vaccine.

 - Written by Christian Simmons

 Christian Simmons is a writer for RetireGuide and a member of the Association for Financial Counseling & Planning Education (AFCPE®).
 He covers Medicare and important retirement topics.
 Christian is a former winner of a Florida Society of News Editors journalism contest and has written professionally since 2016.Read More

 Lee Williams is a professional writer, editor and content strategist with 10 years of professional experience working for global and nationally recognized brands.
 He has contributed to Forbes, The Huffington Post, SUCCESS Magazine, AskMen.com, Electric Literature and The Wall Street Journal.
 His career also includes ghostwriting for Fortune 500 CEOs and published authors.Read More

 - Reviewed ByAflak Chowdhury

 Aflak Chowdhury is a Medicare expert and independent insurance broker specializing in group health insurance.
 He has worked for major providers including Humana and Principal Financial Group and today works mainly in the small group market.Read More